 - Artistic crafts: Sculptures, decorations, garden furniture, interior design elements.

-Aluminum is a versatile and modern material that works well in both construction and crafts.
-Its lightness, strength, corrosion resistance, ease of processing and aesthetic appearance make it an ideal choice for projects where functionality, durability and attractive appearance are key.
+Aluminum is a versatile and modern material that excels in both construction and craftsmanship.
+Its lightness, strength, corrosion resistance, ease of processing, and aesthetic appeal make it an ideal choice for projects where functionality, durability, and attractive appearance are key.

 Main advantages of cast iron: